Suma Sudhindra

-Dr. Suma Sudhindra is a classical musician and veena exponent from India, in the Carnatic Music genre.
-She is a performer, teacher, researcher and administrator.
+Suma Sudhindra is a classical musician and veena exponent from India, in the Carnatic Music genre.
 She was awarded Karnataka's second highest civilian award, the Rajyotsava Award, in the year 2001.

 Early days and personal life

 She was trained by her gurus vidhwan Raja Rao and vidhwan Chitti Babu.

 She is based in Bangalore.
 Her spouse is a dentist and she has two daughters.
 She is an avid bonsai collector.